 Cooking the Crumpets (30 minutes: 9 minutes per batch)

 - Heat the cast iron skillet over medium heat heat for a minute or two, then turn down the heat to medium low.
 Lightly brush the skillet with olive oil.

-- Place a crumpet ring in one corner of the skillet and spread about 3 tablespoons of batter inside the ring so the ring is about half full of batter.
+- Place a crumpet ring in one corner of the skillet and spread 3-4 tablespoons of batter inside the ring, filling it about halfway.
 If the batter runs out from under the ring, add a little more flour to the batter, but if the batter doesn’t form holes after a couple minutes of cooking, add a little more water to the batter.
 Once the batter is a good consistency, repeat with the other three crumpet rings.

 - Cook the crumpets until the edges are set and holes have formed in the top (about 7-8 minutes), then gently remove the crumpet ring with a pair of tongs.
 The underside of the crumpet should be a rich golden brown.

 - Flip over the crumpets and cook briefly on the other side until it’s a nice golden brown, about 1-2 minutes.
-Wrap the cooked crumpets in a tea towel to keep them warm.
+Place the cooked crumpets on a cooling rack and cover with a tea towel to keep them warm.

 - Lightly grease the pan again, then continue to cook the crumpets in batches of four until all the batter is gone.
 Serve the crumpets immediately with butter and jam, or allow to cool and toast later.

-- Make sure the milk and water aren’t hotter than 115 F, as extreme temperatures will kill the yeast.
+- Make sure the milk and water aren’t hotter than 115 F, as temperatures hotter than this can kill the yeast.

 - Be careful not to overfill the crumpet rings, since the batter will overflow the rings, creating an unattractive crumpet.

 - The pleasure of a 5-star review for this crumpet recipe would be greatly appreciated.